Create a Website Account - Manage notification subscriptions, save form progress and more.

 New residents must purchase a sticker within 30 days of moving into the Village.
 Every owner or operator of a motor vehicle (cars, trucks, motorcycles, and trailers) who resides within the Village or whose motor vehicle is based within the Village must obtain a Roselle vehicle sticker.
 Stickers must be purchased by September 30 and displayed on October 1 to avoid penalties.Visit the Vehicle Stickers page for more information.

 Residents who have previously purchased vehicle stickers will receive a renewal application with previous sticker information pre-printed on the form.
-Applications will be mailed in July.
+Applications are mailed in July.
 All changes are to be made directly on the form and returned in the new reply envelope enclosed in the mailing.
 Residents are urged to use the return envelope included with the vehicle sticker application, either by mail or by dropping it in the Village payment box in front of Village Hall, or to apply for the sticker online.
 Find more information, including a fee schedule, on the Vehicle Stickers page.

 Village of Roselle water and sewer bills are due on the 6th day of every month.
 Delinquent account balances are subject to a 1.5% penalty and a $5.00 per month administrative fee.
 Payments are accepted at the Village Hall during normal business hours and through our 24-hour payment drop box located in front of the Village Hall.
 The Village also offers a direct debit program to conveniently pay utility bills directly from your bank account.
 If you are planning to move, don't forget to call the Village of Roselle Water Department at (630) 671-2370 to start or stop your water service.
 Arrangements can be made for a final bill.
 Please have the following information when you call: your name, new address, telephone number, most recent meter read, and the name of the new resident (if available).
 Establishing or Discontinuing Water/Sewer Service